Trump, DeSantis vie for evangelical vote in D.C. face-off

 "We protected our religious institutions when so many states were running roughshod over people's rights to practice their faith in full," he said.

-He also talked up Florida's law that bans abortion at six weeks, among the most restrictive in the nation.
+DeSantis also talked up Florida's law that bans abortion at six weeks, one of the most restrictive in the nation.
 "We have stood up," he said.

-Across town, Trump also addressed the abortion issue, saying that he supports bans with exceptions for rape, incest and to save the life of the mother, a position that was received coolly by the crowd.
+Trump also addressed abortion at the council event, saying he supports bans with exceptions for rape, incest and to save the life of the mother, a position that was received coolly by the crowd.

-"I think its very hard politically if you don't," Trump said.
-"We have a lot of election losses because of this, because (other Republicans) don't know how to discuss it."
+Trump said a more restrictive position on abortion damages Republicans in elections.

+"They lost a lot of elections, and we can't let that happen," he said.
+"Many politicians who are pro-life do not know how to properly discuss the topic."

-The longtime president of the council, Tony Perkins, a prominent evangelical leader, did not endorse Trump during his 2016 campaign and has yet to endorse a candidate this time around.
+Longtime president of the council, Tony Perkins, a prominent evangelical leader, did not endorse Trump during his 2016 campaign and has yet to endorse a candidate this time around.
+But introducing Trump, he praised him as "a man who fights for what he believes in."

+Even with Trump's sobering talk on abortion, there was little sign he has lost his grip on social conservatives.
+He received a thunderous ovation from the crowd.

 Trump holds a roughly 35 percentage-point lead over DeSantis and Vivek Ramaswamy among evangelical Christians, according to a Reuters/Ipsos poll that closed on Thursday.